muratk3n/thirdwave/en/tweets/2019/week51.md

 What is a low correlation portfolio and why is it good?

-It's simple - prices form a time series, then low or negative correlation would mean one is down when the other is up, vica versa.
+It's simple - prices form a time series, then low or negative correlation would mean one is down when the other is not, vica versa.
 So if one instrument took a hit, the others would save you.
 The "bad"s cancel out, and, if tests show, overall, the portfolio generates returns, we are a-ok.